fedijabs/Quiz-application/README.md

   - .NET SDK (for C#): Download .NET SDK

 # Configuration
-Each language version may allow minor customization:
+Each language version may allow minor customization, so feel free to make this project your own by customizing the following:
-Questions and Answers: You can modify the questions in each version's source code.
+  - Questions and Answers: You can modify the questions in each version's source code.
-Scoring Rules: Adjust the scoring logic within the code if needed.
+  - Scoring Rules: Adjust the scoring logic within the code if needed.

 # License
 This project is open-source, so feel free to use, modify, and share it as you wish.